Do Good, Stay Longer? Temporal Patterns and Predictors of Newcomer-to-Core Transitions in Conventional OSS and OSS4SG: RQ1: Does the social good mission of OSS4SG projects correlate with different structural characteristics and newcomer core transition outcomes compared to conventional OSS projects?

 Higher weekly transition rates demonstrate that core positions are more accessible in OSS4SG projects.
 OSS4SG projects show significantly higher weekly transition rates, with a median of 0.125 new core contributors per total contributors compared to 0.083 for conventional OSS projects ($p < 0.001$, small effect size).
 This 50\% higher rate shows that newcomers in OSS4SG projects transition to core status more frequently relative to the contributor base.

-OSS4SG projects are significantly more friendly to newcomers seeking core status, as demonstrated by survival analysis.
-OSS4SG contributors achieve core status faster across all timeframes, with 7.25\% achieving core status by 52 weeks compared to 4.98\% in conventional OSS projects.
+\rev{We find that OSS4SG projects are more conducive to newcomers seeking core status, as suggested by survival analysis.} OSS4SG contributors achieve core status faster across all timeframes, with 7.25\% achieving core status by 52 weeks compared to 4.98\% in conventional OSS projects.
 Cox proportional hazards modeling confirms this advantage, with the model satisfying the proportional hazards assumption (global Schoenfeld test: $p > 0.05$).
 The results demonstrate that OSS4SG contributors have a 19.6\% higher likelihood of achieving core status at any given time (hazard ratio 1.196, 95\% CI [1.141, 1.254], $p < 0.001$), with this higher achievement probability persisting throughout the observation period.

 Corporate involvement does not explain these differences.
 We found statistically comparable corporate participation rates between conventional OSS (35.6\%) and OSS4SG (37.4\%) projects, confirming that the observed structural differences are not driven by disparities in corporate sponsorship.